-Enamored by academia, Alessandra loves learning new things and embraces new experiences.
+Alessandra values individuality, loves learning new things, and embraces new experiences.
 Two of her favorite pastimes include attending independent films (her go-to arthouse theaters include The Charles Theatre in Baltimore and the Alamo Drafthouse in Austin) and attending multicultural events.
 Besides independent and foreign film and literary fiction, Alessandra is deeply interested in the French language, culture, and cinema, as well as American Sign Language and Deaf culture.
-She is an avid fan of Doc Martens, and values individuality.
+She believes in the power of language to connect communities.
+She is an avid fan of Doc Martens.